Gluing of $n$-cluster tilting subcategories for representation-directed algebras: Part II: Gluing

 \subsection{Glued rep\-re\-sen\-ta\-tion-di\-rect\-ed algebras}

 Throughout this subsection we only consider rep\-re\-sen\-ta\-tion-di\-rect\-ed algebras.
 Our aim is to construct algebras $A$, $B$ and $\La$ such that $\m \La = \m B \glue \m A$.
 Our construction gives $\La$ as a certain pullback of $A$ and $B$ over $KA_h$ for a specific $h$, called \emph{gluing}.
 This gluing is based on the existence of certain modules which we call \emph{left abutments} and \emph{right abutments}.
-We then show how we can describe completely the representation-theory of $\La$ using the representation-theories of $A$ and $B$.
+We then show how we can describe completely the representation theory of $\La$ using the representation theories of $A$ and $B$.

 Pullbacks similar to gluing have been considered before in \cite[Section 3]{IPTZ}.
 In particular, the authors of that paper assume the existence of such a pullback and are interested in the cases $h=1$ and $h=2$.
-Furthermore, they do not assume that $A$ and $B$ are rep\-re\-sen\-ta\-tion-di\-rect\-ed.
-To make this paper self-contained, and since we are further interested in both the existence of such pullbacks as well as in the cases $h\geq 3$, we include full proofs of some results which can also be found in \cite{IPTZ}.
+After finishing this paper, it has come to the author's attention that such pullbacks have been also considered in \cite{LEV,BCW}, citing the work of \cite{IPTZ}.
+To make this article self-contained as well as to establish notation, we include full proofs of some results which can also be found in \cite{IPTZ,LEV,BCW}.
 Moreover, we include many additional properties that we will use later.